GeekyAnts/vue-native-website/src/docs/basic-components.md

 ```
 <template>
     <button
-        :on-press={onPressLearnMore}
+        :on-press="onPressLearnMore"
-        :title="'Learn More'"
+        title="Learn More"
-        :color="'#841584'"
+        color="#841584"
-        :accessibility-label="'Learn more about this purple button'"
+        accessibility-label="Learn more about this purple button"
     />
 </template>
 <script>